Reg Livermore: Return to television and theatre

-Mid 2003 Livermore auditioned in Los Angeles for Mel Brooks and director Susan Stroman, winning the leading role of Max Bialystock in the new Brooks musical The Producers subsequently playing Melbourne, Sydney and Brisbane to great acclaim.
-In 2006 Livermore played the Duke of Plaza Toro in the Gilbert and Sullivan Opera The Gondoliers for Opera Australia.
+In mid-2003 Livermore won the leading role of Max Bialystock in the new Mel Brooks musical The Producers.
+In 2006 he played the Duke of Plaza Toro in the Gilbert and Sullivan Opera The Gondoliers for Opera Australia.
 2007 brought a return to The Pirates of Penzance at the State Theatre in Melbourne and The Gondoliers at the Sydney Opera House.

-In 2008 Reg took the role of Professor Henry Higgins for Opera Australia's production of My Fair Lady in Melbourne, Sydney, Canberra and Brisbane.
-Following this appearance and to celebrate the 50th anniversary of the Ensemble Theatre in Sydney, Reg a foundation member of this historical theatre, reprised his entertainment Thank You Dinner, first performed at The Clarendon in Katoomba in 2001.
+In 2008 Livermore took the role of Professor Henry Higgins in Opera Australia's production of My Fair Lady in Melbourne, Sydney, Canberra and Brisbane.
+Following this appearance and to celebrate the 50th anniversary of the Ensemble Theatre in Sydney, Livermore revived Thank You Dinner, first performed at The Clarendon in Katoomba in 2001.

-Reg's autobiography, Chapters and Chances, a coffee table style photographic history, was published in 2003 through Hardie Grant books.
+His autobiography, Chapters and Chances, a photographic history, was published in 2003 through Hardie Grant books.

-In 2011, Reg toured Australia with Nancye Hayes in his self penned show Turns for Christine Dunstan Productions.
+In 2011, Livermore toured Australia with Nancye Hayes in his self-penned show Turns, for Christine Dunstan Productions.

-In February 2014, Livermore was signed for the role of The Wizard in the stage show Wicked commencing in May 2014 playing in both Melbourne and Sydney.
+In February 2014, Livermore was signed for the role of The Wizard in the stage show Wicked, commencing in May 2014 and playing in both Melbourne and Sydney.
 It was his first stage role for two years.
-He won a Helpmann Award for the role of The Wizard and in the same year received the Sydney Theatre Awards, Lifetime Achievement Award.
+He won a Helpmann Award for the role and, in the same year, received the Sydney Theatre Awards' Lifetime Achievement Award.

-In 2016 won the role of Alfred P. Doolittle in the 60th Anniversary production of My Fair Lady directed by Julie Andrews opening at the Sydney Opera House, touring in 2017 to Brisbane and Melbourne followed by a return season at the Capitol Theater in Sydney.
-In 2017, Reg was honored with the Helpmann Awards, JC Williamson Centenary Medal from Live Performance Australia.
+In 2016 he starred as Alfred P. Doolittle in the 60th Anniversary production of My Fair Lady, directed by Julie Andrews and opening at the Sydney Opera House.
+In 2017, he was honored with the Helpmann Awards' JC Williamson Centenary Medal from Live Performance Australia.

 Personal life

-Having lived in Wentworth Falls in The Blue Mountains for over 25 years establishing a prominent garden called Pirramimma, in 2007 Livermore relocated to the Southern Highlands in New South Wales with his long time partner Rob McMicking.
-In May 2021 Livermore and McMicking married in a small private ceremony at their home in Bowral.
+Having lived in Wentworth Falls in The Blue Mountains for over 25 years, Livermore relocated to the Southern Highlands in New South Wales with his long time partner Rob McMicking in 2007.
+In May 2021, Livermore and McMicking married in a small private ceremony at their home in Bowral.